subhojit777/imag/doc/src/09020-changelog.md

 * `imag-diary` did not recognize the "-d DIARY" setting.
 * A parsing error in `libimagstore`, which caused the parsing of entries with a line "---" in the content part to fail, was fixed.
+* The bugfix above introduced another bug which caused entries to be rewritten in one line when accessing them.
+This was fixed.

 ## 0.6.1